Elymus repens

-Elymus repens, commonly known as couch grass, is a very common perennial species of grass native to most of Europe, Asia, the Arctic, and northwest Africa.
-It has been brought into other mild northern climates for forage or erosion control, but is often considered a weed.
+Elymus repens, commonly known as couch grass /kuːtʃ/, is a very common perennial species of grass native to most of Europe, Asia, the Arctic, and northwest Africa.
+It has been brought into other mild northern climates for forage or erosion control, but it often becomes invasive in the area.

-Other names include common couch, twitch, quick grass, quitch grass (also just quitch), dog grass, quackgrass, scutch grass, and witchgrass.
+Elymus repens isn't just called common couch, it's also known as twitch, quick grass, quitch grass (also just quitch), dog grass, quackgrass, scutch grass, and witchgrass.

 Description

 It has creeping rhizomes which enable it to grow rapidly across grassland.
 It has flat, hairy leaves with upright flower spikes.
 The stems ('culms') grow to 40–150 cm tall; the leaves are linear, 15–40 cm long and 3–10 mm broad at the base of the plant, with leaves higher on the stems 2–8.5 mm broad.
 The flower spike is 10–30 mm long, with spikelets 1–2 cm long, 5–7 mm broad and 3 mm thick with three to eight florets.
 The glumes are 7–12 mm long, usually without an awn or with only a short one.

 It flowers at the end of June through to August in the Northern Hemisphere.